-Parsley Health picks up $10 million to reimagine health care
+Parsley Health picks up $10 million to reimagine healthcare

 Here’s how Parsley works:

 When a user first signs up online, they enter in a wide range of data about themselves, from family health history to past procedures to symptoms and lifestyle.
-The user then schedules their first visit with their new doctor, which will last for 75 minutes, during which time the Dr. will exhaustively go through that information to download a full picture of that patient’s health.
+The user then schedules their first visit with their new doctor, which will last for 75 minutes, during which time the doctor will exhaustively go through that information to download a full picture of that patient’s health.

-After that visit, the user has full transparency into their medical data and the Dr.’s notes.
+After that visit, the user has full transparency into their medical data and the doctor’s notes.
 The patient also leaves with a health plan, including lifestyle nutritional advice, and access to their own health coach.
 Parsley also writes prescriptions, when necessary, and refers patients to top-of-the-line specialists, if needed.

 Membership includes five annual visits with their doctors (which rounds out to about four hours), as well as five sessions with their certified health coach.
-These coaches help patients stay on their health plan, whether it’s advice on physical exercise or getting better sleep or finding take out places and menu items near their office to eat healthier.
+These coaches help patients stay on their health plan, whether it’s advice on physical exercise or getting better sleep or finding take-out places and menu items near their office to eat healthier meals.

-Throughout a patient’s membership, they have full access to their medical data and Dr.’s notes online, as well as unlimited direct messaging with their doctor.
+Throughout a patient’s membership, they have full access to their medical data and doctor’s notes online, as well as unlimited direct messaging with their doctor.
 At Parsley, there is always a doctor on call to answer questions about semi-urgent issues like a UTI or a sinus infection.

 All of Parsley’s doctors and health coaches are full-time employees at Parsley, and Dr. Berzin told TechCrunch that the company sees a lot of inbound from doctors who want to spend more time with patients and help solve the root of their problems.

-Note: Editor’s Note: An earlier version of this article incorrectly stated that Parsley Health costs $150/year.